gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

    processor = idbr.get_statements(subject='MAP2K1', object='MAPK1', stmt_type='phosphorylation')
    stmts = processor.statements

-Where the URL and API key are located n a config file.
+Where the URL and, optionally, API key are located in a config file.
 A key advantage of this client is that queries that return more than 1000 statement are paged behind the scenes, so that all the statements which match the query are retrieved with a single command.